ajish097/lanyon/_posts/2017-04-12-THE MAX LINES [MAXLN].md

 $$\large s = 4{r^2} + 0.25\tag {6}$$

-With this formula we can now finally convert this into code.
+With this formula we can now finally convert the derived formula into code.

 <script src="https://gist.github.com/ajish097/bac1fcb5e29b441eb6a6ef06ebf3275f.js"></script>
 `NOTE : I have not used cout and cin because they are slower compared to printf and scanf.`